How to List a Chemical on the Safer Chemical Ingredients List

 Qualified third-party profilers have the expertise and objectivity needed to ensure a quality review, with high confidence in the accuracy and reliability of the profile information.
 To better understand the qualifications of the third-party profilers, please see: Third-party profiler qualifications.

-Safer Choice's authorized third-party profilers are NSF, International and ToxServices, LLC.
+Safer Choice's authorized third-party profilers are Cadmus Group; Gradient Corporation; NSF International; and ToxServices, LLC.
 Please contact them directly on how to submit your chemical(s) for review and for their cost information.

 - ToxServices, LLC